chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/using-addons.md

 ## Using Knobs To Find Edge-Cases

 Additionally, with easy access to editing passed data to a component, QA Engineers or preventative UI Engineers can now push a component to the limit!
-As an example, what happens to `Task` if our list item has a _MASSIVE_ string?
+As an example, what happens to `TaskComponent` if our list item has a _MASSIVE_ string?

 ![Oh no!
 The far right content is cut-off!](/intro-to-storybook/addon-knobs-demo-edge-case.png) 😥

 Thanks to quickly being able to try different inputs to a component we can find and fix such problems with relative ease!
-Let's fix the issue with overflowing by adding a style to `Task.js`:
+Let's fix the issue with overflowing by adding a style to `task.component.ts`:

 ```html
 <!-- src/app/tasks/task.component.ts -->